afrechtoasta/myPortfolio/reflective_blogs.md

 To save space on the page I have included my question and ChatGPT's responses in this document, [AI Generative Manual Memo Assessment Conversation.pdf](https://github.com/user-attachments/files/19237502/AI.Generative.Manual.Memo.Assessment.Conversation.pdf).

 AI Check: I used Grammarly to improve my assignment and ChatGPT to complete the assignment.

+---
+# Reflective Blog 7
+Prompt F:
+The deliverable I decided to reflect on is the Manual Assessment Memo.
+I would say it wasn’t difficult, but rather intimidating because I had never done one before.
+I struggled with finding weaknesses for the manual because I felt it had many strengths and is a pretty good example of how a manual should be done, but as I spent more time examining it I found some areas that could be improved.
+This assignment made me realize that I focus more on the positive aspects of something rather than the negative, but I enjoy how brief and simple technical communication is.
+I would improve my assignment based on feedback by using bullet points and making sure my thoughts are conveyed better.